-Following the start of the grant period, BSCC staff will conduct a Virtual Grantee Orientation (October 2023, date to be determined).
+Following the start of the grant period, BSCC staff will conduct a Virtual Grantee Orientation (date to be determined).
 The purpose of this mandatory session is to review the program requirements, invoicing and budget modification processes, data collection and reporting requirements, as well as other grant management and monitoring activities.
 Typically, the Project Director, Financial Officer, and Day-to-Day Contact must attend.
 Grantees are also strongly encouraged to include the individual tasked with Data Collection and Evaluation.
-Award recipients will be provided additional details regarding the Grantee Orientation, in October 2023.
+Award recipients will be provided with additional details regarding the Grantee Orientation.